 How to Switch Google Authenticator to a New Phone

-- Install the iOS or Android Google Authenticator app on your new phone.
+- Install the Google Authenticator app for iOS or Android on your new phone.

 - Load the Google Authenticator page in a browser.
-You’ll be prompted to log in with your Google credentials.
+You’ll receive a prompt to log in with your Google credentials.

 - You should see the Authenticator app listed.
 Click Change phone.

-- In the popup window, you’ll be prompted select what kind of new phone you have: Android or iPhone.
-After you make your selection click Next.
+- In the popup window, you’ll receive a prompt to select what kind of new phone you have: Android or iPhone.
+After you make your selection, click Next.

 - Open up the Google Authenticator app on your new phone and tap Begin setup > Scan barcode.

-- Once you’ve used your new phone to scan the barcode displayed in your browser, click Next in your browser.
+- Once you’ve used your new phone to scan the barcode displayed in your browser, choose Next on the webpage.
 You’ll be prompted to enter the authenticator code you see on your phone.